 N. Warehousing 2006 Mich.
 App.
 LEXIS 2595.
 Similarly, the Complaint here alleges violations of the RMFA and seeks enforcement of the RMFA's provisions.

-Since the RMFA provides no private right of action and one cannot be inferred, the Complaint must be dismissed.
+Since the RMFA provides no private right of action and one cannot be inferred, the

+Complaint must be dismissed.

-B. This Declaratory Judgment Action Is An Improper Attempt To Circumvent The Bankruptcy Code's Provisions For Adequate Protection force the City to put money into a separate account and not use it for any other purposes than to repay bondholders.
+B. Ambac's Declaratory Judgment Action Is An Improper Attempt To Circumvent The Bankruptcy Code's Provisions For Adequate Protection

+Relying on its interpretation of state law, Ambac seeks to force the City to put money into a separate account and not use it for any other purposes than to repay bondholders.
 See Compl. pp. 24-27.
-In actuality, though, plaintiffs are making a request for adequate protection, which is governed by the federal bankruptcy law.3 But as unsecured creditors, the monolines are not entitled to seek this relief.
-And the Supremacy Clause prohibits plaintiffs, as an unsecured creditors, from using state law to subvert the bankruptcy scheme by obtaining the rights of secured creditors.
+In actuality, though, Ambac is making a request for adequate protection, which is governed by the federal bankruptcy law.
+But as an unsecured creditor, Ambac is not entitled to seek this relief.
+And the Supremacy Clause prohibits Ambac, as an unsecured creditor, from using state law to subvert the bankruptcy scheme by obtaining the rights of secured creditors.